HeiningaVE/HeiningaVE.github.io/CV.md

 Reserve member of Educational Committee of the Master of Psychology: Theory and Research KU Leuven - University of Leuven, Belgium

+# Membership of networks

+2018 - present Society Ambulatory Assessment (SAA) 2018 - present Society for the Improvement of Psychological Science (SIPS)

 # Education
 2013 – 2017		PhD candidate Psychiatry
 University Medical Center Groningen (UMCG)